johnschult/koa-stark/README.md

 * `watch` - Used to define the resources and operations you are interested in observing, _optional_ object where:
   * `id` - _optional_, the resource `id`
-  * `operationType` - _optional_, one of `insert, update, delete`
+  * `operationType` - _optional_, any of `insert, update, delete` as a comma separated string

 ##### Server

 * `change` - The server emits changes to this event.
 A single argument is sent to the callback containing the change data.

 ##### Examples